ElSicarius/chunkloader/README.md

 # Chunk Loader
-Chunk Loader is a Chrome extension that allows users to load and import JavaScript chunks from a specified URL.
-This tool is particularly useful for developers who need to dynamically load multiple JavaScript files based on a main script file.
+Chunk Loader is a Chrome/firefox extension that allows users to load and import JavaScript chunks from a specified URL.
+This tool is designed for security researchers/bugbounty hunters to help them find bugs in react apps.

 ## Features
 - Auto-find the useful js file to load chunks from.